szagoret/neo4j-metav/README.md

 This represents two commands, one to import the data, which is the first 4 lines, and one to put an index on the property PersonID.
 All commands will have a one or more blank lines between them and the next command.

 ## Data Model

+Here is my interpretation of the data model.
+Trying to keep a balence between number of nodes and connectedness.

 [<img src="doc/model.png">](doc/model.png)